 - 8. Deckers has been engaged in the design, distribution, marketing, offering for sale, and sale of footwear since 1975.
 Deckers owns several brands of footwear including UGG®, Koolaburra®, Teva®, Sanuk®, and Hoka One One®. - 9.
 Deckers' UGG® brand remains one of the most recognized and relevant comfort shoe brands in the industry.
 Since 1979, when the UGG® brand was founded, the popularity of UGG® boots has steadily grown across the nation and even the globe.
 The UGG® brand has always been and remains highly coveted by consumers.
 This commitment to quality has helped to propel the UGG® brand to its current, overwhelming level of popularity and cemented its status as a luxury brand. - 10.
-In 2000, UGG® boots were first featured on Oprah's Favorite Things® where Oprah emphatically declared on national television how much she "LOOOOVES her UGG boots."
-The popularity of UGG® brand footwear has grown exponentially since then with celebrities including Kate Hudson and Sarah Jessica

-Parker among a myriad of others regularly donning them.
+It has now been eighteen years since UGG® boots were first featured on Oprah's Favorite Things® in the year 2000, and Oprah emphatically declared on national television how much she "LOOOOOVES her UGG boots."
+The popularity of UGG® brand footwear has grown exponentially since then with celebrities including Kate Hudson and Sarah Jessica Parker among a myriad of others regularly donning them.
 UGG® sheepskin boots have become a high fashion luxury item and can be found on fashion runways around the world.